yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 This is another place where for some reason everyone is stuck.
 I will write one in the sample report I do.
 The executive summary template has multiple sections in the sysreptor template.
 I will cover it in the next section.

 Note that the executive summary is what the stake holders and management may read as they do not have the time or understanding to sit and go through our report.
-Since it is targeted towards them, avoid using jargons like `The tester was able to escalate privileges on the DC.target.local host using by dumping the NTDS`.
+Since it is targeted towards them, avoid using jargons like `The tester was able to escalate privileges on the DC.target.local domain using by dumping the NTDS.dit`.
 They do not care, they do not understand.
-Something like `The tester was able to get complete control of the DC.target.local host` is better because it shows clear impact of our findings.
+Something like `The tester was able to get complete control of the DC.target.local domain` is better because it shows clear impact of our findings.
 The key here is impact, that is not how you can do something, but the fact that you can do it.

 #### 4. Images, general rendering and redacting information

 I used the backticks in a bunch of places because it rendered stuff highlighted, rendering text in green.
 I thought it was cool but I messed up.
-Sysreptor uses {{ report.candidate.name }} to mention your name.
+Sysreptor uses `report.candidate.name` enclosed in 2 pairs of curly brackets, to mention your name.
 I think it is some sort of advanced markdown syntax I am unaware of.
-Don't worry, what it means is that you paste {{ report.candidate.name }} in place of your name and your name will be rendered, however, I pasted {{ report.candidate.name }} between the backticks, so it did not render my name in many places.
+Don't worry, what it means is that you paste `report.candidate.name` in place of your name and your name will be rendered, however, I pasted `report.candidate.name` between the backticks, so it did not render my name in many places.
 I was sure I would fail because of it lol.

 Speaking of images, be sure to caption them.
 Learnt that from the feedback BRM shared.

 Also, remember to redact hashes and passwords. use \<Redacted> or \<Snip> in text and just add a solid colored block on the passes/hashes in your screenshots.
-I missed it at a couple places but tried to follow through as much as I could
+I missed it at a couple places but tried to follow through as much as I could.

 #### 5. File size constraints

 The file size must be less than 20 Mb.
 Now you can definitely compress it, but the best tip I got was to reduce the number of images.
-Instead paste in command in code blocks wherever possible.
+Instead paste in commands with outputs in code blocks wherever possible.

 #### 6. Reporting findings

 I broke down the details section of the findings into 2 parts, 1.
 Enumeration and 2.
 Exploitation and you may also use 3.
 Post Exploitation if needed, like stealing or overwriting the id_rsa file on a linux host or dumping hashes/changing passwords on a windows host.

+Edit: Editing this and adding a point on recommendation of a friend: Don't chain multiple vulnerabilites in each finding.
+Each finding is a separate vulnerability.
+I thought this was obvious but it might not be to everyone.
+Hoping this helps.

 #### 7. Ordering the said findings